 Q: How has selling online supported your physical store?

 A: Freewheel’s brick-and-mortar shop is already successful—but our eBay store has taken us to the next level, driving new customers, donors, volunteers and board members to our space from all over the world.
 One buyer drove across multiple states for a local pick up, then helped us find grants and joined our advisory board.
 This fall we will expand into a second brick-and-mortar space in downtown Madison, and our eBay storefront gives us the financial stability needed to make this possible.

 Q: What is your favorite eBay tool/program?
 Do you connect with other sellers on eBay?

 A: I love running an eBay meetup group in Madison with guest speakers and focused topics to help other sellers succeed.
 The bulk editor really helps me to rapidly adjust prices across all of my inventory, to best optimize sell through rate and margins.
 The eBay shipping tool makes international shipping affordable to many more buyers around the world.

 Q: How has eBay allowed you to give back to the charity, community, or cause you are passionate about?

 A: Proceeds from our eBay’s sales fund our mission directly to provide transportation to our community with a focus on helping marginalized populations.
-We have given away over 10,000 bicycles locally and in parts of Africa and the Caribbean, as well as taught over 7,000 people bicycle maintenance and repair, and diverted five hundred tons of waste from landfills.
+We have given away over 13,000 bicycles locally and in parts of Africa and the Caribbean, as well as taught over 5,000 people bicycle maintenance and repair, and diverted over a thousand tons of waste from landfills.
 Transportation access is a cost-effective lever for change, catalyzing grassroots economic development and social justice, and bicycles promote healthy living while reducing environmental damages.